 - Lemons: Use fresh, organic lemons, if possible.

 Step 1: Thoroughly clean lemons before you begin.
 Use a vegetable peeler to remove the rind or lemon peel.
 Make sure to only get the yellow part, not the white pith.
-Add to a large glass mason jar.
+Add to a quart-sized mason jar.

 Would you like to save this recipe?

-Step 5: To make a simple sugar syrup, add water and sugar to a large saucepan and stir to combine.
+Step 4: To make a simple sugar syrup, add water and sugar to a medium saucepan and stir to combine.
 Bring to a boil until the sugar dissolves, then cool.

 A lemon-infused Italian liqueur.
 It is served in chilled shot glasses, usually after a good meal.
 A similar drink (made with milk or cream) is known as "Crema Di Limoncello" because milk is added.
 You can make this delicious liqueur at home!

-Vodka or Everclear are usually used in homemade Italian Limoncello Recipes.
+Vodka or Everclear are usually used in most homemade Italian limoncello recipes.

 The bags make it easier to squeeze the last of the liquid and flavor out of the peels.
 So do yourself a favor, learn from my trial and error, and get yourself some of these bags!

-- If possible, don't use store-bought lemons since they are usually coated with wax and pesticides.
-However, if you don't have access to homegrown lemons like some of us do, use organic lemons.
+- If possible, don't use store-bought lemons to make this limoncello recipe.
+They are usually coated with wax and pesticides.

 - If using store-bought lemons, make sure to dip the lemons in hot water for a few seconds to melt the wax off.

-- If you're lucky enough to have access to home-grown lemons, scrub them with a Vegetable Brush to remove any dirt or residue.
+- Wherever you get the lemons, make sure to scrub them with a Vegetable Brush to remove any dirt or residue.

-- Thick-skinned lemons, such as "Eureka" lemons, are best for this recipe Italian Limoncello Recipe.
+- Thick-skinned lemons, such as "Eureka" lemons, are best for this limoncello recipe.
 "Meyer" lemons, on the other hand, have thin-skin, and are almost impossible to peel.

 Italian Limoncello Recipe